ztyyLV/web-twain-docs/faq/failed-to-load-resource.md

 - **No High Level Security Requirement**:

-  Set back to "127.0.0.1" by comment the line `Dynamsoft.WebTwainEnv.Host = "local.dynamsoft.com"` or `Dynamsoft.DWT.Host="local.dynamsoft.com"` out.
+  Set back to self-signed certificate "127.0.0.1" by comment the line `Dynamsoft.WebTwainEnv.Host = "local.dynamsoft.com"` or `Dynamsoft.DWT.Host="local.dynamsoft.com"` out.
 No need to worry about the expiry date of the certificate anymore.

 - **[Highly Recommend] High Level Security Requirement**